 Soda and sponge blasting processes require special equipment and expertise to determine the proper media and pressure to remove the contaminant without damaging the surfaces.
+A professional can adjust the amount of pressure they use on different surfaces for effective cleaning without causing damage.
 At URI, our fire damage technicians all have training and experience to know which techniques are effective in removing heavy soot and smoke residue from a variety of surfaces.

 URI provides comprehensive fire damage restoration services, and has many tools and solutions available to suit the individual needs of your property.
 We have the training, experience, and equipment required to restore a fire damaged property to its pre-loss condition efficiently while limiting losses and business interruption.